 Genesis is written around 1450 BC by Moses, in the Sinai wilderness.

 It is rightly the book of the beginning.
 We find the origin of all things in it.
-This book tells us, among other things, about the origins of heaven and earth, the institution of marriage and family, the first sin and, as a result, the death, the first sacrifice, the judgment, the origins of nations, of the Hebrew race, of the covenant and circumcision, of the heavenly priesthood.
+This book tells us, among other things, about the origins of heaven and earth, the institution of marriage and family, the first sin and, as a result, death, the first sacrifice, the judgment, the origins of nations, the root of the people of Israel, the covenant and the circumcision.

 All truths that appear in the following books of the Bible are already indicated in this book.
 A truth can be communicated directly, a truth can also be presented in pictures.
 Some examples of the first: creation, man and his fall into sin, the power of satan.
 Some examples of the second: salvation – God clothed man after his fall in sin with the skin of an animal, which refers to the substitute death of the Lord Jesus; the resurrection – in the history of Abraham and Isaac; the reign of a rejected Lord on the throne of the world – in the history of Joseph.